prof-rossetti/flask-firebase-template-2022/README.md

 ### Firebase Auth

+Instructions TBA

-After creating the Firebase project, visit it's "Authentication" settings, and "Get Started" to **enable the "Google" sign-in option**.
+> After creating the Firebase project, visit it's "Authentication" settings, and "Get Started" to **enable the "Google" sign-in option**.

-Click the gear icon to visit the "Project Settings" page, locate the "Your Apps" section, and **create a Web App**, or use an existing one.
+> Click the gear icon to visit the "Project Settings" page, locate the "Your Apps" section, and **create a Web App**, or use an existing one.
 When you create the app (or in the future by visiting its settings page, finding the "Firebase SDK snippet", and clicking "Config"), you'll see the **Firebase SDK credentials**.
 Use these values for the `FIREBASE_` environment variables (see "Configuration" section below).

 ### Firestore Database Setup